-Rep. Lois W. Kolkhorst is a member of the Texas House of Representatives, serving House District 13, which includes Austin, Burleson, Colorado, Fayette, Grimes, Lavaca and Washington Counties, and consists of thousands of square miles of rural Texas from the Brazos Valley to the Coastal Plains.
+Rep. Lois W. Kolkhorst is a member of the Texas House of Representatives, serving House District 13, which includes Austin, Burleson, Colorado, Fayette, Grimes, Lavaca and Washington Counties, and spans over five-thousand square miles of rural Texas from the Brazos Valley to the Coastal Plains.

 As Chair of the House Committee on Public Health, she oversees the state's health care system and sets priorities for the Texas Health and Human Services Commission.
-She is also a member of the House Committee on County Affairs, where she helps solve challenges facing the state's 254 counties, and works closely with the seven rural counties in her district.
+She is also a member of the House Committee on County Affairs, where she helps solve challenges facing the state's 254 counties.

-Kolkhorst previously spent six years on the House Appropriations Committee, managing and directing funds for public schools, community colleges, universities, and medical schools.
-As an advocate for education, she has been honored by both the Texas Retired Teacher Association as well as the College of Education at Sam Houston State University for her support of teacher and classroom issues.
+Kolkhorst spent six years on the House Appropriations Committee, managing and directing funds for public schools, community colleges, universities, and medical schools.
+As an advocate for education issues, she has been honored by both the Texas Retired Teacher Association as well as the College of Education at Sam Houston State University for her longtime support of teacher and classroom issues.

-She has written and passed bills that tackle a variety of issues, from healthcare, criminal justice and prison reforms, to education and agriculture policies, consumer rights, economic development, community housing issues, and domestic violence legislation.
-Her landmark legislation to improve consumer transparency at colleges and universities was featured in The Wall Street Journal and nationally on the Fox News Channel.
+She has written and passed bills that tackle a variety of issues, from healthcare, criminal justice and prison reforms, to education and agriculture policies, consumer rights, economic development, foster children and domestic violence legislation.
+Her landmark legislation to improve consumer transparency at colleges and universities was featured in The Wall Street Journal and on the Fox News Channel.

-A staunch supporter of property rights, Kolkhorst joined forces with grassroots groups and gained national attention for questioning the proposed Trans-Texas Corridor system of privatized toll roads.
-As a public servant who emphasizes faith and family, she's received the Friend of Children Award from The United Way of Texas, as well as the Legislative Leadership Award from the statewide inter-faith advocacy group Texas Impact and the endorsement of pro-life groups like Texas Alliance for Life.
+A staunch supporter of property rights, Kolkhorst joined forces with grassroots groups and gained national attention in 2005 for questioning the proposed Trans-Texas Corridor system of privatized toll roads.
+For her consistent emphasis on faith and family, she's received the Friend of Children Award from The United Way, as well as the endorsement of pro-life groups like Texas Alliance for Life.